 From legendary culture to legendary adventure; experience it all.

 Put yourself in the picture and travel anywhere in North Dakota to experience fun things to see and do.
 There’s unique Bonanzaville or exercise creative muscles at the Plains Art Museum in Fargo.
-Check out the Badlands; Early Americans called it “Hell with the fires put out.”
+Check out the Badlands; early Americans called it “Hell with the fires put out.”
 Explorers today call the North Dakota Badlands beautiful, rugged and amazing.
-Teddy Roosevelt was so impressed he built two ranches in the Badlands and visitors can tour the Maltese Cross Cabin before entering Theodore Roosevelt National Park at Medora.
-The two Units of the park are near the trailheads of the 100-mile Maah Daah Hey Trail, a horseback riding, hiking and biking trail linking both units of the park.
+Teddy Roosevelt was so impressed he built two ranches in the Badlands; visitors can tour the Maltese Cross Cabin before entering Theodore Roosevelt National Park at Medora.
+The two units of the park are near the trailheads of the 100-mile Maah Daah Hey Trail, a horseback riding, hiking and biking trail linking both units of the park.
 While in Medora, be sure to try the pitchfork steak fondue and nightly Medora Musical.

 Follow the Missouri River corridor and the Lewis and Clark Trail through North Dakota.
 At Bismarck-Mandan, visit Fort Abraham Lincoln, home of the 7th Cavalry when they left for the Little Bighorn and On-A-Slant Indian Village.
 Other villages in the area include Chief Looking’s Village and Double Ditch Indian Village north of Bismarck.
 Stop at the State Museum in the North Dakota Heritage Center on the state capitol grounds.
 At Washburn, tour the Lewis and Clark Interpretive Center and Fort Mandan, and stop at Sakakawea’s home, Knife River Indian Villages at Stanton.
 Fort Union National Historic Site is on the river along the Montana border.